Home Insurance Replacement Cost Calculator

 Researched, Compiled, and Published in Canada

-The Douglas Cost Guides have been developed in Canada, as a resource for professionals within the insurance industry, real estate appraisers, government agencies and financial institutions, to accurately estimate/calculate the Replacement Cost New of a wide variety of agricultural use structures and single-family residences.
-It is a must for the library and desks and computers, of all professionals, where an accurate, quick and reliable estimate of Home Replacement Cost New and Actual Cash Value is required.
+The Douglas Cost Guides have been developed in Canada, as a resource for professionals and homeowners to accurately estimate the Replacement Cost New of a wide variety of dwellings.
+The costing data is market sourced and is reflective of current conditions and trends within the residential construction field.
+It is a must for the library, desks, and computers of all professionals, where an accurate, quick, and reliable estimate of Home Replacement Cost New and Actual Cash Value is required.

 Canadian Home Replacement Cost Calculator

-The home insurance costing tool/calculator is intended as a resource for:
+This home insurance cost calculator is intended as a resource for:

 - Assisting with the settlement of residential insurance claims